 Columbus Commons Holiday Lights: November 22 – January 2, 2020 from dusk to 11 pm.
 Check out more than 400,000 LED lights dazzle Columbus Commons park, thanks to a generous contribution from American Electric Power.
 Festive Fridays on December 6, 13, 20 will be a little extra festive from 5-9 pm, with free hot chocolate and free carousel rides.
 Plus, you’ll catch carolers roaming around the park so you can sing along to your favorite seasonal songs as you stroll.

 Lights of Glenross: November 22 – January 1.
-Glenross subdivision in Delaware and has around 160 houses with light displays choreographed to Christmas music played on 94.1FM.
-The displays will run from 5-10pm daily.
+Glenross subdivision in Delaware and has around 200 houses with light displays choreographed to Christmas music played on 94.1FM.
+The displays will run from 5-9pm Sunday-Thursday and 5-11pm Friday & Saturday.
 Check out the website at www.lightsofglenross.com or like Lights of Glenross on facebook for more info.
+Santa will be handing out candy canes from 6-7pm on the corner of Ballater and Silverwood Drive on opening night (November 22!).

 Dazzling Christmas Lights in Westerville’s Annehurst neighborhood: November 29 – December 31, 2019.
 Display features 100,000 Christmas Lights that dance to music.
 The show is every night (weather permitting) from 6:00pm – 10:00pm Sunday thru Thursday and 6:00pm – 11:00pm Friday and Saturday.
 Turn your car radio to 90.1 fm to listen to the lights.
 649 Old Coach Rd.
 Westerville Ohio 43081.
 There collecting canned food items to be donated to the Westerville Area Resource Ministry.